-Three methods are described below for calculating moisture dew point given moisture concentration and process pressure.
-The methods described are industry-accepted publications which are available from the respective organizations.
+Three methods are described below for calculating moisture dew point that given moisture concentration and process pressure.
+The methods described are industry-accepted publications that are available from the respective organizations.

 14.2.1 Methods for MDP calculation

 ASTM D1142